corey-noel/melee-fixes/arcade.md

 * Charge shot charges in 0.3 seconds

 #### Badge B
-* All moves can be canceled into charge shot
+* All normal moves can be canceled into charge shot

 #### Badge C